openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 - Verifiable Credential (VC)
   - A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
 The claims in a credential can be about different subjects.
 See [@!VC-DATA].

-- Wallet
-  - Entity that receives, stores, presents, and manages Credentials and key material of the End-User.
-There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
-In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) towards the Credential Issuer.

 ## Abbreviations

 * OP: OpenID Provider